8.1 General context

 Special target groups

 Although the programmes are aimed at the entire population, school-age children are often highlighted as one of the special target groups.
-An example of this is the Lázár Ervin Programme (Lázár Ervin Program) is aimed at primary school children (For more information on that programme, see sub-chapter 8.4 Promoting culture and cultural participation).
+An example of this is the Lázár Ervin Programme (Lázár Ervin Program) is aimed at primary school children (For more information, see 8.4 Promoting culture and cultural participation).

 Concept of creativity

-Objectives related to creative and cultural industries appear only once in the cultural law: the chapter on regional and metropolitan public cultural services contains the objective to contribute to
+Objectives related to creative and cultural industries appear only once in the cultural law: the chapter on regional and metropolitan public cultural services contains the objective of contributing to

-• the development of services of creative and cultural industries.
+- the development of services for creative and cultural industries.

-Creativity also appears in the new National Core Curriculum (Nemzeti Alaptanterv) accepted in 2020.
-The concept of creativity mostly relates to artistic expressions as well as critical thinking and innovative problem-solving.
+Creativity also appears in the National Core Curriculum (Nemzeti Alaptanterv) accepted in 2020.
+The concept of creativity mostly relates to artistic expression as well as critical thinking and innovative problem-solving.